 Steve Prestoe, Community Payback Project Manager based in Watford in Hertfordshire, talks about his teams’ work and their achievement in collecting a prestigious award in late 2014.

 Steve’s Community Payback team recently scooped the Housing Heroes Award (Best Partner) from Dacorum Borough Council in Hemel Hempstead, Hertfordshire.
 The award is in recognition of the high quality work carried out by Community Payback Service Users in maintaining gardens, footpaths and areas around various estates and housing association properties.
-This included some sheltered housing schemes where vegetation has been cleared to make it easier for local residents … Read more
+This included some sheltered housing schemes where vegetation has been cleared to make it easier for local residents to reach their wheeley bins … Read more

 Spotlight on a Local partnership: C2C Charitable Trust in Northampton